A hardware efficient quantum residual neural network without post-selection: Introduction

-In this work, we propose a QML architecture that implements residual connections explicitly via a linear combination of identity and variational unitaries and combines the benefits of both QResNet and density quantum machine learning.
-We use Linear Combination of Unitaries (LCUs) without post-selection to allow for non-linear state concentration and efficient backpropagation.
-We demonstrate that density quantum machine learning exhibits barren plateaus and design a novel cost function that is guaranteed to avoid barren plateaus by allowing trainable non-convex combinations of unitaries.
-Our approach has no restrictions on variational layers and thus avoids classical simulability problems in Heredge et al.~\cite{PhysRevApplied.23.044046} and overcome limitations such as probablistic execution, limited compatibility with gradient based optimization and the lack of generality pertaining to previously proposed models such as density based technique~\cite{Coyle2025}, or alternative residual-style architectures~\cite{dibrita2025resq, yang2025quantum}.
-We demonstrate trainability on MNIST and CIFAR-2 datasets with accuracies at par with the standard QVC techniques but significantly few gate, offering a hardware efficient pathway compatible for near-term quantum devices.
+In this work, we propose a QML architecture that implements residual connections explicitly via a deterministic mixture of the identity operation and variational unitaries and combines the benefits of both QResNet and density quantum machine learning.
+We use ancilla-controlled residual blocks without post-selection to allow for non-linear state concentration and efficient backpropagation.
+Our approach overcomes limitations such as probabilistic execution, limited compatibility with gradient based optimization and the lack of generality pertaining to previously proposed models such as density based technique~\cite{Coyle2025}, or alternative residual-style architectures~\cite{dibrita2025resq, yang2025quantum}.
+We demonstrate trainability on MNIST and CIFAR-2 datasets with accuracies at par with the standard QVC techniques but significantly fewer gates, offering a hardware efficient pathway compatible for near-term quantum devices.
 Furthermore, we benchmark the adversarial robustness of our model exhibiting that our model retains high accuracy under black-box setting when the adversarial attacks are transferred from classical models.